 - 4 drops yellow food coloring (optional)

-- 2 ยฝ cups vodka
+- 2 ½ cups vodka

 Instructions

-- Bottle, cork and age 2 weeks.
+- Pour into a 1 quart bottle, cork and age at least 2 weeks.

 Barbara Karr